List of artistic depictions of Grendel: Essays

 Grendel appears in the speech Harold E. Varmus gave for winning the Nobel Prize in Physiology or Medicine for his work on oncogenes, at the Nobel Banquet, December 10, 1989.
 He stated a cancer cell is "like Grendel, a distorted vision of our normal selves".
+Adrienne Kennedy also used Grendel as a metaphor in her essay "Grendel and Grendel's Mother".